lunelson/sass-list-maps/README.md

 First and foremost, gratitude to the core Sass devs (@nex3 and @chriseppstein) for their tireless advancement of the gold-standard of CSS pre-processing, and secondly to @jedfoster and @anotheruiguy for [Sassmeister](http://sassmeister.com/), which makes developing complex functions and mixins relatively painless.

-Also acknowledgements to @HugoGiraudel for [SassyLists](http://sassylists.com/), from which I borrowed some functions early on, and especially `debug()`, without which I would not have been able to figure out what was going on (and going wrong) in ruby-sass 3.2 and libsass.
+Also acknowledgements to @HugoGiraudel for [SassyLists](http://sassylists.com/), from which I adapted some functions, and especially for his `debug()`, without which I would not have been able to figure out what was going on (and going wrong) in ruby-sass 3.2.x and libsass.